rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 copy of the external content is available in a vcon attachment object (see {{attachments}}).
 If `cache` is true and no `content_hash` is present, a new content hash is calculated for the attachment and placed the `cache_ref` field (which can only be present in this case).

-ExternalPart has several fields for the decryption of the referenced content.
+external_part has several fields for the decryption of the referenced content.
 If it is not necessary to reconstruct the original MIMI content (for example to allow later verification of the message ID), these fields can be omitted once the content has been downloaded, decrypted, verified, and included in the VCON attachments array.
 Otherwise they are mandatory if present in the MIMI content.
 All of these fields are base64url encoded strings.

-- `encAlg`
+- `enc_alg`
 - `key`
 - `nonce`
 - `aad`